 Art.
-6. If a fight occurs between periods, the offending players are removed for the remainder of the game, with their substitutes in the reentry areas, and the next period begins with a sprint.
+6. If a fight occurs between periods, the offending players are removed for the remainder of the game and shall leave the venue and remain out of sight and sound until the conclusion of the contest, including the overtime periods, with their substitutes in the reentry areas and the next period beginning with a sprint.
 After one team gains possession, the referee will stop the game and award a penalty throw to the team that gained possession.
 This results in a goal or no goal.
 The second penalty shot will be taken by the defensive team, which will result in a goal or no goal.
 This alternating procedure will continue until the penalty shot procedure is completed.
 The referee will then award a free throw on or behind the half-distance line to the team that gained possession on the sprint as after a timeout.
 The substitutes still remain in the reentry areas until the earliest occurrence of one of the events described in Rule 7-3.

 - Art.
-7. If a fight occurs immediately after the conclusion of a game, penalty shots shall not be awarded but still award suspensions. - Art.
-8. The punishment for the players, coaches or other team officials participating in a fight is exclusion for the remainder of the game and an automatic two-game suspension for the first offense; a three-game suspension for a second offense with conference review; and suspension for the remainder of the season for a third offense with conference review.
+7. If a fight occurs immediately after the conclusion of a game, penalty shots shall not be awarded but suspensions shall still be awarded. - Art.
+8. The punishment for the players, coaches or other team officials participating in a fight is exclusion for the remainder of the game, leaving the venue and remaining out of sight and sound until the conclusion of the contest, including the overtime periods, and an automatic two-game suspension for the first offense; a three-game suspension for a second offense with conference review; and suspension for the remainder of the season for a third offense with conference review.